h8d13/archinix/README.md

 `nixgen-setup /dev/disk --fs xfs` installs current running generation to a hard disk.

 > [!IMPORTANT]
-> The ISO is read-only but, so is a running system (75% of RAM as `tmpfs` overlay).
+> The ISO is read-only, and so is a running system: writes land in a
+> `tmpfs` overlay upper (capped at 75% of RAM, allocated only as
-> Otherwise vanishes on reboot if you dont `-commit mychange`.
+> written) and vanish on reboot unless you `nixgen-commit mychange`.

 Then, in the box: `nixgen-{commit,update,switch,remove,listid,diffid,setup}`;